KendrickFerguson/Animation-Test/README.md

 > **Note**: You can use any other 3D and animation library to achieve your desired result.

+>  **Important Note**:  It's important to create a branch from the main branch and submit a pull request for your work branch rather than pushing directly to the main branch.

 ## Getting Started

 Follow these instructions to set up the project locally.